typescene/typescene.github.io/docs/ref/ManagedService.md

 ## ![](/assets/icons/spec-class.svg)class ManagedService <span class="spec_tag">abstract</span> {#ManagedService}
 {:.spec}

-Represents a named service that can be referenced by other classes using the [`@service`](./service) decorator after registering the object with a well known name.
+Managed service base class.
+Represents a service that can be referenced by other classes using the [`@service`](./service) decorator after registering the object with a well known name.

 ### Constructor
 ```typescript